 If Drafted, Must You Go to Combat?

-It's important to know that even though someone is registered and his number is called, he may not be inducted automatically into the military.
-He may be eligible for a deferment; categories might include married men, college students and family members of those killed in action.
+It's important to know that even though someone is registered and his number is called, they may not be inducted automatically into the military.
+They may be eligible for a deferment; categories might include married persons, college students and family members of those killed in action.

-Or he may be excluded for medical or psychological reasons, may declare himself to be a conscientious objector or may even be able to enlist in a specific branch or career field to avoid combat duty.
+You may also be excluded for medical or psychological reasons, may declare yourself to be a conscientious objector or may even be able to enlist in a specific branch or career field to avoid combat duty.

-If you lack legal means to avoid the draft, you could just not show up for your ordered military service.
+If you lack legal means to avoid the draft, you could just not show up for your ordered military service, you could "dodge" your service requirement.
 During the Vietnam War, approximately 570,000 people were classified as draft dodger, after not reporting for induction as ordered.
 Of those, 210,000 were charged formally with violating the draft, but only 3,250 were jailed.
 Of course, this was in the pre-computer and internet era; now, it's not quite so easy to be a fugitive from the feds.
 You could leave the country if drafted, like nearly 100,000 did during the Vietnam era.
 Those men were offered amnesty by President Gerald Ford in 1974 and pardoned by President Jimmy Carter in 1977.

 Failing to register for the draft or join the military as directed is a felony punishable by a fine of up to $250,000 or a prison term of up to five years, or a combination of both.
 A felony conviction means you lose your right to vote and the right to own, possess and use a firearm, among other things.